mtint/autonity-docs/source/network-perm/glienicke.rst

 The Glienicke governance contract **must** define a number of properties and interfaces to allow communication with the consensus layer.

-.. note:: The following interface is Solidity specific however other Smart contract languages can be used.
+.. note:: The following interface is Solidity specific, however you can use other Smart contract languages

 .. code-block:: javascript